NoorHidayahZ/Deep-Leaning-Certified-Professional/README.md

 # 2.0 NumPy Indexing and Selection, along with their answers and justifications:

-Sure!
-Here are 10 multiple-choice questions related to NumPy indexing and selection along with their answers and justifications in Markdown format:

----

-### NumPy Indexing and Selection MCQ Questions

 | Question                                                                                                                          | Answer | Justification                                                                                                                              |
 |-----------------------------------------------------------------------------------------------------------------------------------|--------|--------------------------------------------------------------------------------------------------------------------------------------------|